Last updated: 14 August 2026

 Heavy Sleepers

-Sleepers above roughly 100kg generally need 10 to 12 inches with a genuinely high-density support core.
-Thickness alone will not prevent sagging at this body weight; the foam density and construction quality matter just as much as the inch measurement.
+Heavier-build sleepers generally do well with 10 to 12 inches paired with a genuinely supportive core.
+Thickness alone will not prevent sagging for a heavier sleeper; the foam construction and quality matter just as much as the inch measurement.
 We would rather sell a heavier customer a well-built 10-inch Full Orthopaedic mattress than a poorly built 14-inch mattress in a softer collection, because the support core does more of the real work than the height figure suggests.

 Back Pain